 So, from as long ago as my second year of teaching, I was always seeking other ways to earn money – especially ways that would let me work from home.

 I tried several ways to earn extra money over the years, and I’ll share the most successful of those here (yes, there were some unsuccessful ones too:-).

-The jobs I share here are the ones that allowed me to make enough money to replace my teaching income and leave the classroom.
+The ideas for alternate jobs for teachers that I share here are the ones that allowed me to make enough money to replace my teaching income and leave the classroom.

 This is the first teaching-related job I took that seriously started me on the path to leaving the classroom.
 While I was still teaching, I became a math curriculum writer for an online education company.
 They hired me to write lessons for upper elementary and middle school math, and I was able to do this work from home.

-There were a lot of late nights during these years, but it was definitely worth it – it was a great experience that taught me a lot.
+There were a lot of late nights for me during these years, as this was while I was still teaching, but it was definitely worth it – it was a great experience that taught me a lot.